The National Sculpture Society Dexter Jones Affiliated Residency at Chesterwood, a Site of the National Trust for Historic Preservation

 DESCRIPTION: The NSS Dexter Jones Award Residency at Chesterwood will be given to an emerging sculptor working in bas-relief.
 The award is funded by an endowment in memory of Dexter Jones, past Fellow of National Sculpture Society.

 The sculptor’s residency will be at Chesterwood, the former summer home, studio and gardens of one of America’s foremost public sculptors, Daniel Chester French, located in Stockbridge, MA.
-The residency will begin on Monday, June 1 – June 30, 2020.
 The winning sculptor will live in the Meadowlark, formerly French’s second studio (now a cottage) and work in a building on the grounds.
 The Meadowlark is a two-bedroom cottage with a north skylight and great room/dining area; full kitchen and bath and outside deck situated in a private setting on the Chesterwood grounds.

 Applications will be reviewed by a jury appointed by the National Sculpture Society.
 The jury will determine the recipient based on an outstanding work of sculpture in bas-relief.